Touring Scotland in a motorhome is one of the best ways to see the country.

 3. How to save money on your motorhome booking

 Want a cheap motorhome holiday?
-Just go do one-way hires from Greater London [Luton] to Edinburgh for just £10 per night for the first three nights.
+Some motorhome companies have one-way hires when they need to return a motorhome from one depot to another.
 Extra nights can be added, but at the standard price.
-These specials are popular, so be sure to sign up to the Just go mailing list here to be alerted about any upcoming relocation deals.
+These specials are popular, so be sure to sign up to the mailing lists of companies that offer these one-way hire.

 It is also much cheaper to hire a motorhome during the shoulder season.
 I personally like travelling in April, May, October and November.
 There are less crowds, the weather is still nice, and you’ll have more campsite availability.

 Many motorhome enthusiasts will book their rental and campsites a year in advance- so this isn’t really the best trip left to the last minute.
 Of course, there will probably be availability last minute, but you won’t have as much choice [especially in summer!]

 4. Be aware where to refill your LPG (gas)

 Before you return your motorhome you will probably need to refill the LPG.
 Not all petrol stations will have LPG, so be sure to ask the company you hire from where the closest garage is with LPG.

 The LPG Stations website lists refuelling stations which is handy to use, but just bear in mind stations can run out of LPG, so make a plan/map of places you can refuel along your itinerary before you leave.

 Always have someone standing outside, directing you when you are backing.
 Even if you have a reversing camera!
 It’s difficult to see the height of the terrain with a reversing camera- and most accidents will happen when you’re reversing.
 Plus, many insurance companies won’t cover you if damage is caused when reversing the motorhome!

 Another one of the most common accidents is losing a wing mirror- especially on the narrow Scottish roads!
 Be aware of your wing mirrors at all times, and use them frequently to check your status on the road.